 Figure 1: Electrodes draw the negatively-charged white particles to the front or back of the display to create the image.

 Since they draw so little current, anything else in the display that does draw current becomes relatively more noticeable, and thus the choice of microcontroller becomes important.
-In this example, we are using an EFM32 MCU from Silicon Laboratories as this can take advantage of its various energy modes that reduce the amount of current being drawn.
+In this example, we are using an EFM32 MCU from Silicon Labs as this can take advantage of its various energy modes that reduce the amount of current being drawn.
 In this type of application, it would mostly be in energy mode four in which it draws as little as 20 nA.
 MCUs in this range can have up to 1 Mbyte of Flash and 128 kbyte of SRAM, which can be used for saving frame buffers and images.
 These displays also take longer to update in low temperatures, but the MCU has an internal temperature sensor that can be used to adjust this time.

 One problem with this type of display is the contrast ratio, which decays over time.
 Some manufacturers place a demand on this rate of decay, an example from one manufacturer being a specified drop from a contrast ratio of 9.1 to 7.1 over three weeks.
 Ghosting can also cause problems, where parts of the previous image can still be seen.
 This occurs if not all of the particles manage to move to the other side of the cell, creating a grey shade.
 This is normally cured by writing multiple times to the display for each image.